Mukaiyama hydration: Mechanism

 In his original publication, Mukaiyama proposed that the reaction proceeded through the intermediacy of a cobalt peroxide adduct.
 A metal exchange reaction between a hydrosilane and the cobalt peroxide adduct leads to a silyl peroxide, which is converted to the alcohol upon reduction, presumably via action of the cobalt catalyst.

 Studies investigating the mechanism of cobalt-catalyzed peroxidation of alkenes by Nojima and coworkers, support the intermediacy of a metal hydride that reacts with the alkene directly to form a transient cobalt-alkyl bond.
 Homolysis generates a carbon centered radical that reacts directly with oxygen and is subsequently trapped by a cobalt(II) species to form the same cobalt-peroxide adduct as suggested by Mukaiyama.
 Metal exchange with the hydrosilane produces a silyl peroxide product and further reduction (via homolysis of the oxygen-oxygen bond) leads to the product alcohol.
 The use of a silane reductant allows for this reaction to be carried out without heat.
 The authors also note, in accordance with previous studies, that the addition of t-butylhydroperoxide can increase the rate of slower-reacting substrates.
 This rate increase is likely due to oxidation of cobalt(II) to alkylperoxo-cobalt(III) complex, which subsequently participates in a rapid metal exchange with the hydrosilane to generate the active cobalt(III)-hydride.

-It is important to note that the mechanism laid out above is in marked contrast to previous mechanistic proposals, which suggest that a cobalt-peroxy complex inserts directly into alkenes.
+The mechanism laid out above is in marked contrast to previous mechanistic proposals, which suggest that a cobalt-peroxy complex inserts directly into alkenes.
 The aforementioned study by Nojima and coworkers disagrees with this proposal due to three observations: 1) the intermediacy of a cobalt-hydride observed via 1H NMR 2) the propensity of alkenes to undergo autooxidation to the α, β-unsaturated ketones or allylic alcohols when the same reaction is run in the absence of a hydrosilane 3) the predominant mode of decomposition of alkylperoxo-cobalt(III) species to an alkoxy or alkylperoxy radical via the Haber–Weiss mechanism.

 A recent review by Shenvi and coworkers, proposed that the Mukaiyama hydration operates via the same principles as metal hydride hydrogen atom transfer (MH HAT), elucidated by Jack Halpern and Jack R. Norton in their studies on hydrogenation of anthracenes by syngas and Co2(CO)8 and the chemistry of vitamin B12 mimics, respectively.